DSCI-310-2024/DSCI-310_Group-Project_Group8_Purchasing-Intent-Analysis/README.md

 4. Run the report from top to bottom in your IDE.
 5. To deactivate the virtual environment, run the command ``` conda deactivate ``

+# Running the Docker Container and Analysis

+To run the project, you will have to run a docker container.
+To do so:
+- Clone to project repository to your local computer
+- Navigate to the project directory in a new terminal
+- After doing so successfully, type ```docker-compose up``` in your terminal
+- This runs the container.
+You should find a set of URLs has been produced, launch the link that starts with http://127.0.0.1 in your browser
+- Now that you are in jupyter, open a terminal and make sure you are in the project's root directory.
+- Use command ```make clean-all```  to reset the project
+- Finally, type the ```make all``` command to run the analysis.

 # Dependencies
 - ``` conda==23.11.0```
 - ``` python=3.12```